• HOME

 September 29th, 2025

-I tend to make sense of things more easily when I’m in the garden, connected to the herbs I adore and the cycles I get to witness so viscerally.
-Witnessing the garden — physically touching the herbs — has always helped me make better sense of what’s inside me, reminding me that I, too, am like nature — shifting, growing, letting go — and that truth is both comforting and a quiet kind of wisdom I can’t seem to ignore.
+The garden has always helped me make sense of things— physically touching the herbs has allowed me to make a better sense of what’s inside me, reminding me that I, too, am nature — shifting, growing, letting go — and that truth is both comforting and reminder to move closer to the quiet wisdom exposing itself to me.

-As I pick and pluck and pull the seemingly dead plants and insert new seeds and seedlings for the futue, I see the black magic of fall revealing itself as something more potent and moving than it seems.
-What can look like dying, feels more like growth if you examine it close enough and kind of get in there deep—it’s beautiful and fully alive from that perspective.
+As I pick and pluck and pull the seemingly dead plants trying to insert new seeds and seedlings for the future, I see the black magic of fall revealing itself.
+What can look like dying, feels more like growth if you really get into the mess deeply—it’s beautiful and fully alive from this perspective.

 Fall becomes a living metaphor for transition: ripe tomatoes collapsing under their own weight, spent blooms turning to seed, fruit shriveling on the branch.
-The season insists we release what cannot be held — sometimes nudging us gently, sometimes hurling us headlong into change until we surrender and become something else.
+The season insists we release what cannot be held — sometimes nudging us gently, sometimes hurling us headfirst into change until we surrender and move forward, toward what’s next.

-Each year, as I meet fall again, I feel its yin and yang more clearly: abundance and ending, beauty and loss, reflection and release.
-Within that confusion lives a deeper rhythm — an acceptance that to prepare for renewal, we must move through the messy middle ground where things no longer fit but have not yet transformed.
-Fall’s black magic lives in that slower in-between.
+Each year, as fall draws me in with it’s black magic, I feel its yin and yang more clearly: abundance and ending, beauty and loss, reflection and release.
+Within that confusion lives a deeper rhythm of the onset of renewal, we must move through the messy middle ground where things no longer fit but have not yet transformed.
+The magic lives in that slower in-between.

 As I get older, I feel an urgent, almost cellular pull to root more deeply — into place, into work that matters, into quiet connection.
 I crave fewer fireworks and more slow, sustaining fire.
 The garden gives me that: its mess, its patience, its unhurried wisdom.
 It asks me to listen, to stay, to tend.
 As I grow and I see more clearly that wisdom doesn’t arrive polished, I see my recipes reflecting that same brilliance.

-These four recipes, Fire Roasted Caponata, Millet, Corn & Basil Salad, Zucchini & Eggplant Bolognese and Fresh Fig, Rosemary Butter Cookies have grown out of my current cycles of growth and creativity, they are as the Buddhists would say in the moment.
+These four recipes, Fire Roasted Caponata, Millet, Corn & Basil Salad, Zucchini & Eggplant Bolognese and Fresh Fig, Rosemary Butter Cookies have grown out of my current cycles of growth and creativity, from the beauty and disorientation of my fall herb garden…….

 Nissa’s Fire Roasted Caponata